 With the exicting news of the ZCG vehicle hitting the streets attention was turned back to the shop installation and supporting the other beta testers as required.
 With mockup complete and the transmission mount finished the engine was pulled back out for final kit installation.
 The block was cleaned up a bit and given a fresh coat of paint to match the shiney bits about to be installed.

 The original dowel pin and bushings were removed from the block.
-A new alignment bushing is pressed into the adapter and a new dowel installed in the block.
-Next the old pilot bearing is pulled and replace with the new offset version, it is definitly worth investing a few bucks for a pilot bearing puller...the adapter is only 15 dollars and makes removal a snap.
+A new alignment bushing is pressed into the adapter (already installed on the kits) and a new alignment dowel installed in the block.
+Next the old pilot bearing wass pulled and replace with the new offset version, it is definitly worth investing a few bucks for a pilot bearing puller...the adapter is only 15 dollars and makes removal a snap.

 Before mounting the plate to the engine the transmission bellhousings needs to be modified slightly to provide clearance for the spur gear, this process the covered in detail further up the page so Ill skip the details here.

-After the bellhousing modification is complete the adapter plate can be install on the block with 4 M10 FHCS, these are installed with loctite 242 and torqued to 30ft*lbs.
-Thy new flywheel bolts in place like stock, new OEM bolts were used and will be included with each kit.
+After the bellhousing modification is complete the adapter plate was installed on the block with (4) M10 FHCS, these are installed with loctite 242 and torqued to 30ft*lbs.
+The new flywheel bolts in place like stock, new OEM bolts were used and are included with each kit.
 The starter was installed next, 3 washers are used under the mounting bolts to provide proper thread depth allowing for full thread engagment on the plate without sticking out.

 When putting the first batch of full kits into motion I sat down to make a few small adjustment to the transmission adapter based on some feedback from the Z Car Garage.
 I was about to wrap it up when I decided to change up the design entirely, a few late nights later and I had a new version finished.
 The new design allows for more exhaust clearance (which is at a premium!), less welding, and lighter weight!
-These will be laser cut from mild steel and powdercoated black, the Hoke logo will be a thin piece of stainless steel bolted in place.
-More updates on this when the first part is assembled.
+The design to made from laser cut from mild steel and will be finished in black powder coat.
+Our logo will cut from a thin piece of stainless steel and bolted in place.
+More info further down the page!

-Please keep in mind shown in the pictures is the initial design crossmember design which is replaced by the design shown above for the kits.
-The crossmember and backup plate are also powdercoated black with the kits.
+Please keep in mind the initial design crossmember design is shown in these pictures which is replaced by the design shown above for the kits.
+The crossmember is also powdercoated black and backup plates are zinc plates.

-A 'Ron Tyler' differential mount is always suggested with moderate to high horsepower builds which also has the advantage of lowering the differetial angle slightly to around 2 degs, this in turn provides a little more ground clearance at the transmission, but raising the tail.
+A 'Ron Tyler' differential mount is always suggested with moderate to high horsepower builds which also has the advantage of lowering the differetial angle slightly to around 2 degs, this in turn provides a little more ground clearance at the transmission by raising the tail.

 Driveshaft installation is straight forward, bolting in like stock.
 We use driveshafts made by the Driveshaft Shop, they are local to us in NC and have built their reputation on high performance drivetrain components.
-New bolts are provided with the kits.
 Standard material is steel but aluminum and carbon fiber may be made on special request.